Turning Iraq history to rubble, leaving the mess to looters

 Nimrud was a capital of the Assyrians, one the ancient world’s earliest and most ferocious empires.
 Known at the time as Kalhu, the city was the seat of power from 879-709 BC, an era when Assyrian armies expanded out across the Levant, capturing Damascus and other cities, crushing the kingdom of Israel and turning its neighbor Judah into a vassal.

 A British-Assyrian team first excavated Nimrud in 1945, then it was re-excavated in the 1950s by Max Mallowan.
-Though famous in his own right at the time, Mallowan is better known as the husband of Agatha Christie, who accompanied him and photographed and filmed the digs.
+Though famous in his own right at the time, Mallowan is better known as the husband of Agatha Christie , who accompanied him and photographed and filmed the digs.

 “It’s just one of the most beautiful sites in the Middle East, or at least it was,” said Georgina Herrmann, a British archaeologist who worked at Nimrud with Mallowan.
 “It used to be covered with wildflowers.
 You’d be there and there’d be bits of ancient sculptures sticking out.”

 Besides the reliefs and statues, archaeologists dug up hundreds of stone tablets written in cuneiform letters containing everything from treaties to temple and palace records.
 The tombs of queens yielded troves of gold and jewelry.
-Iraqi archaeologists also made a grisly find: more than 100 skeletons inside a well in the palace, including some with shackled hands and feet, possibly prisoners dumped in when Nimrud was sacked in 610 BC.
+Iraqi archaeologists also made a grisly find: more than 100 skeletons inside a palace well, including some with shackled hands and feet, possibly prisoners dumped in when Nimrud was sacked in 610 BC.

 Salih, 40, came to Nimrud a few days after IS fighters were driven out in early November.
 So far, she is the only Iraqi antiquities official to visit.
 Ancient Assyria is not even Salih’s field; she specialized in Islamic art and architecture.
 But there was no one else to do it.
 Half of the 50-odd government archaeologists in Mosul are still trapped there under IS rule.